Photographic lighting: The natural light baseline

-The sun hitting the front of objects facing the camera acts as "key" light creating highlights and casting shadows.
-Detail in shadows can be seen because the sunlight reflects off water vapor and dust the atmosphere creating omni-directional "fill".
+The sun hitting the front of objects facing the camera acts as a "key light," creating highlights and casting shadows.
+Detail in shadows can be seen due to the reflection of sunlight off water vapor and dust in the atmosphere creating omni-directional "fill".
 In open shade, 3D objects will also usually cast shadows because the downward vector of skylight is usually stronger than the sideways vectors illuminating the sides.
-When a photographer puts the sun behind an object its role in the lighting strategy changes from modeling the front of the object to one of defining its outline and creating the impression of physical separation and 3D space a frontally illuminated scene lacks.
-To differentiate that role from that of "key" modeling when a modeling source moves behind the object it is typically called a "rim" or "accent" light.
+When a photographer puts the sun behind an object, however, its role in the lighting strategy changes from modeling the front of the object to defining its outline (silhouette) and creating the impression of physical separation and 3D space that a frontally illuminated scene normally lacks.
+To differentiate that role from that of "key" modeling in which a lighting source is place behind the subject, it is typically called a "rim" or "accent" light.
 In portrait lighting, it also called a "hair" light because it is used to create the appearance of physical separation between the subject's head and background.
 In natural lighting, the tone of the background is influenced by its reflective qualities and whether it is illuminated by the sun directly or skylight indirectly.
-So either the sun or sky, or a combination of both, can be the "background" lighting.
+Therefore, either the sun or sky, or a combination of both, can be considered "background" lighting.

-Midday bright sun could be too bright or give deep shadows.
-Overdevelopment degree depends on the film and a digital camera, as well as on their different dynamic features.
-These characteristics are particular important for portrait photography where an extra flash is used to soften it because in many cases one need to balance the light on the face or other parts of the body and to soften contrasting shadows which are not generally expected to be.
+Midday sunlight can be challenging to use, as light may be too bright and shadows too dark.
+The degree of overexposure depends on the film and the camera used, as well as their different dynamic features.
+These characteristics are particularly important for portrait photography, in which an extra flash is often used to balance the light on the face or other parts of the body and to soften contrasting shadows in order to properly balance photographic exposure.